Heriberto-Juarez/JQuery-File-Uploader/README.md

 # JQuery File Uploader

-**IMPORTANT:** To test our example you need to create the *upload* folder.
-Its not in the repo because it was added to .gitignore

 This is a javascript class that provides the ability to upload files through ajax and show the progress in an html progress bar

 ![JqueryFileUploaderGif](https://user-images.githubusercontent.com/20604217/60099872-278ee500-971e-11e9-9dab-d8bcc430118a.gif)